d12frosted/elpa-mirror/stable-melpa/latex-change-env-readme.txt

 This package provides a way to modify LaTeX environments, macros, as well as inline and display maths mode (seeing them as an environment of sorts).
+There exists a [blog post], which includes some moving pictures that showcase the functionality of this package.

-Thus, henceforth the world "environment" shall usually refer to all of these notions.
+Note that, in the sequel, "environment" shall usually refer to LaTeX environments, macros, as well as inline and display maths mode—not just to LaTeX environments themselves.

 Refer to the README for a full account of the package's functionality, as well as how to install it.
 Briefly: